JackCooper666/learning-note/ROS/SLAM/SLAM + 3DGS/related works.md

 2. For faster training of the Gaussianmap representation, sparse Adamwas applied to only update Gaussians in the current camera frustum.
 3. remove slim gaussian balls

-the input points cloud is color points cloud
+the input points cloud is color points cloud which are the output po
 ```cpp
 /// point